cloud-ai-watchdog/infra-terraform/Readme.md

     iam.googleapis.com \
     cloudresourcemanager.googleapis.com \
     storage.googleapis.com \
-    artifactregistry.googleapis.com
+    artifactregistry.googleapis.com \
+    aiplatform.googleapis.com
 ```

-## Terraform Usage
+## Terraform Usage & The Concept of "Sync"

-To apply this Terraform configuration, follow these steps:
+While Terraform doesn't have a specific `sync` command, the core workflow is designed to synchronize your cloud infrastructure with the state defined in your `.tf` configuration files.
+This is achieved through the following commands:

 1.  **Initialize Terraform:**
     This command initializes the working directory, downloading the necessary provider plugins.
+It's the first command you run in a new or existing Terraform configuration.

     ```bash
     terraform init
     ```

-2.  **Plan the changes:**
+2.  **Plan the changes (The "Dry Run"):**
-    This command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
+    This command creates an execution plan.
+It's a crucial "dry run" step that shows you what Terraform *will* do to your infrastructure to make it match your configuration.
+It's how you review and verify changes before applying them.

     ```bash
     terraform plan
     ```

-3.  **Apply the changes:**
+3.  **Apply the changes (The "Sync"):**
-    This command applies the changes required to reach the desired state of the configuration.
+    This is the command that performs the actual synchronization.
+It applies the changes outlined in the plan to your cloud resources, bringing your infrastructure into the desired state.

     ```bash
     terraform apply
     ```

+### Other "Sync"-Related Commands

+*   **`terraform refresh`**: This command updates the Terraform state file to match the real-world state of your infrastructure.
+It doesn't modify your infrastructure, but it's useful for reconciling any "drift" that may have occurred outside of Terraform.
+*   **`terraform import`**: This command allows you to bring existing cloud resources under Terraform management, effectively "syncing" them with your configuration.